 A mini focaccia with Mortadella Pasquini and bruschettas with Sicilian sausage and Taleggio DOP cheese followed.

 The Aperitivo finished with a bruschetta with Gorgonzola DOP and roasted peppers.
 Heaven in mouth!
-(Btw, did you know there is a regular Aperitivo in Pane & Olio each Friday?)

 You need to make sure you don’t eat too much at the beginning because there are three other courses to follow!
 It is not very easy as everything is so delicious but it’s worth doing so because what comes next is also super tasty and we tell you, you want to have some space for it :)